Bicycle Accident Attorney in Boston

 Bike Accidents in Massachusetts

 Boston is a recognized city for having a lot of bicyclists, and the city even has a program called Boston Bikes, as part of the city’s vision for a vibrant and healthy city that can benefit all citizens.
-The town is known for being healthy and wellness-focused.
+The city is known for being health and wellness-focused.
 Also, Massachusetts has been named one of the best places in the country for cyclists, according to a ranking by the League of American Bicyclists.
 The 2017 annual ranking lists Massachusetts as the fourth most bike-friendly state in the nation.

 However, with more bikes on streets and roadways, there is a higher potential for more bicyclists to collide with other vehicles.
 In 2016, Boston used automated technology to count the number of people bicycling.
 During three days in September, there were nearly 30,000 bike trips per day counted.
 During peak commuting times, bikes were more than one in six of all vehicles passing by.
 That is a large percentage of cyclists who are traveling on roadways.
 Unfortunately, this increases the chance of a cyclist colliding with a car, truck, or another vehicle.

 Bikers, auto drivers, motorcyclists, and truck drivers need to share the road and observe travel rules equally.
-More and more cities are launching efforts to help motorists share the road and drive friendly with so many cyclists on roadways.
+More and more cities are launching efforts to help motorists share the road and drive courteously with so many cyclists on roadways.
 Unfortunately, accidents are consistently on the rise.
 Due to the lack of protection for the cyclist and the speed and weight of the cars involved, these types of accidents can result in serious injury, typically for the cyclist.
 If you were seriously injured while riding your bicycle, you might be able to hold the driver of the other vehicle accountable for their reckless or negligent behavior.

 A cyclist’s injuries are likely to be far more extensive than those associated with a driver or passenger in any other motor vehicle.
-Many cyclists often deal with broken bones, traumatic brain injuries, or other costly medical care, in the event of a crash.
+Many cyclists often deal with broken bones, traumatic brain injuries, or other costly medical care in the event of a crash.
 Have you been involved in a bicycle accident where you were injured?
 Crowe & Harris, LLP understands the kind of toll that this may take on you and your family.
 We are devoted to assisting you in all matters related to your injuries, and we are on your side.

 Infrastructure Challenges and Awareness